-1. Sli.do an award-winning Q&A platform for live and hybrid events that makes it super-easy for anyone in the audience to ask their question.
-Approved questions can be displayed live via presentations.
-Events participants can vote upthe questions they like the most, live polls allows to find out in real time what your audience thinks.
-And more features that make events and conferences more fun.
+1. Sli.do is an award-winning Q&A platform for live and hybrid events that makes it super-easy for anyone in the audience to ask their question.
+Approved questions can be displayed live via presentations, and event participants can up vote the questions they like the most.
+Live polls allow speakers to find out in real time what their audience thinks, along with many features that make events and conferences more fun.

-2. Pexeso is the newest project of Rastislav Turek, a matador of the Slovak startups scene who moved to the US.
-Pexeso helps find, track & monetize your videos or music on the Internet.
-Pexeso is able to find an audio track even if it was slowed down/speeded up or some filter were used.
-After the video is matched, the creator is able do one of these things – monitor the video and get comprehensive insights about the community, take down the video or place ads at top of the video and generate extra revenue.
+2. Pexeso is the newest project by Rastislav Turek, a well-known figure in the Slovak startup scene, who now lives in the US.
+Pexeso helps users to find, track and monetise videos or music on the internet.
+Pexeso can find an audio track even if it was slowed down/sped up, or a filter was used.
+After the video is matched, the creator is able to do many things, including: monitor the video and get comprehensive insights about the community, take down the video, or place ads at top of the video and generate extra revenue.

-3. Youstice helps customers who find it difficult to make a claim against a company that they purchased goods from; it provides a simple application that enables customers and retailers to communicate directly and agree on a fair solution.
-There are literally millions of complaints from customers worldwide, which remain unresolved or unanswered, and with a new incoming EU regulation that calls for online retailers to introduce an option of neutral third party decisions, Youstice will focus on retailers.
-First investors include DanubiaTel Group and the US angel investor Esther Dyson (Update – July 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).
+3. Youstice helps customers that are finding it difficult to make a claim against a company that they purchased goods from; it provides a simple application that enables customers and retailers to communicate directly and agree on a fair solution.
+There are literally millions of complaints from customers worldwide that remain unresolved or unanswered, and with a new incoming EU regulation that calls for online retailers to introduce an option of neutral third party decisions, Youstice will focus on retailers.
+Their first investors include DanubiaTel Group and the US angel investor Esther Dyson (Update – July 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).

-4. With JustInSign you don’t need a voice to speak.
-The first international sign language application will teach you how to express your mind only with your hands.
+4. JustInSign is one of first international sign language applications that will teach you how to express your mind only with your hands.
 Want to introduce yourself to a deaf person?
-Try “Basic questions and answers” section.
+Try the “Basic questions and answers” section.
 Looking for directions?
 Try the “Directions” lesson.
 Got something else in mind?
 JustInSign has 131 lessons for you to choose from.
-JustInSign will teach you to communicate with hearing impaired around the world.
+JustInSign will teach you to communicate with the hearing impaired around the world.
 Show others whatever is on your mind and understand what they are showing you.
-The “market” is huge – 1 in every 20 people in the world lives with disabling hearing loss.
-That accounts for 360 million people in the world out of which 32 million are children (Update – July 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).
+The “market” is huge, as 1 in every 20 people in the world lives with disabling hearing loss.
+That accounts for 360 million people in the world, out of which 32 million are children (Update – July 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).